burlachenkok/exploring-python3/python3-note.md

 ## Global and Nonlocal Variables

-In the previous example frp, [Variables Introspection](#variables-introspection) section we have used [nonlocal](https://docs.python.org/3/reference/simple_stmts.html#nonlocal), and [global](https://docs.python.org/3/reference/simple_stmts.html#global) keywords.
-Now, let's take a close look at its meaning.
+In the previous example, [Variables Introspection](#variables-introspection) section we have used [nonlocal](https://docs.python.org/3/reference/simple_stmts.html#nonlocal), and [global](https://docs.python.org/3/reference/simple_stmts.html#global) keywords.
+Now, let's take a close look into its meaning.

 **global.** The global statement is a declaration that holds for the entire current code block.
 It means that the listed identifiers are to be interpreted as globals.
 Global variable scope changed immediately to the module-level binding without any intermediate outer scope, relative to the current scope.
 Also, it is impossible to assign value to a global variable without using `global`.
 However, you actually (formally) refer to global variables if you want to read from them.

 **nonlocal.**  The nonlocal statement causes the listed identifiers to refer to previously bound variables in the nearest enclosing scope excluding globals.
 So nonlocal variables changed the scope to the outer function.
 This is important because the default behavior for binding is to search the local namespace first.
 Names listed in a nonlocal statement must not collide with pre-existing bindings in the local scope.

-You should use this variable access modifiers when you're going to *write* to the variable and provide an interpreter and hint about what you are going to do exactly:
+You should use this variable access modifiers when you're going to *write* to the variable and provide an interpreter a hint about what you are going to do exactly:

 * You want to define a new local variable and you provide the default value with the `=` operator
 * You do not want to create a local variable, but instead, you want to write to a global variable or variable from a previous(nested) context.

 In C++/C#/Java, such nonlocal scope is impossible because in these languages you cannot define a function inside another function.
 At the syntax level in C++, you actually can define lambda function inside a function, but it is a syntax sugar.
 You can read more about Lambda C++ functions from [C++ Technical Note from C++1998 to C++2020/ Lambda Functions](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#lambda-functions).
 In C++ you cannot define a function inside a function because by design of the language it does not add extra expressibility.
-And similar to the idea of "universal base class" these do not make any sense in C++ mentality.
+Similar to the idea of "universal base class" these do not make any sense in C++ mentality and therefore it is absent in the language.

 ## Modules and Packages

 ### Modules

 A module is a file containing Python definitions and statements.
 The file name is the module name with the suffix `.py`.
 Python module files are files written with Python language and in general they look like usual scripts.
 Within a module, the module name (as a string) is available as the value of the global variable `__name__`.

 Typically, you can launch the Python module as a script if the authors of the module provide some utility functionality.
 During launching the module, the code in the module will be executed, just as if you imported it, but with one difference the __name__ will be set to "__main__".
 The part of the code for executing the script in the module typically has the following condition: